llmrel/llmrel.github.io/call-for-papers.md

 The submissions can be done in the following three tracks:

-- Workshop Paper Track: for submitting up to 4-page AAAI format papers of novel work.
+- Workshop Paper Track: for submitting up to 4-page AAAI format papers of novel work (4 pages excluding references and appendix).
 - Nectar Track: for discussing already accepted works at this workshop.
 - Tutorial Track: for discussing demos or tutorials on topics/tools related to the workshop.